Editor’s note: Updated October 2018.

 The content is interesting because it addresses problems, pressure points and needs of customers, targeting them on a more personal level.
 Thus, a significant difference between inbound and outbound is that the former creates a conversation with your target audience, rather than simply talking at them.

 Another bonus for your budget: Content marketing costs 62 percent less than outbound marketing.
 That’s because the focus is on building organic relationships with your audience and investing in people, rather than pushing products and services through traditional marketing methods.

 Bringing in the leads

 As brands leave the outbound world and employ content marketing, they see significant increases in lead generation.

 In the State of Inbound 2017 report, HubSpot found that 59 percent of the surveyed marketers believe inbound marketing tactics generate higher quality leads.
 That’s compared to only 16 percent who responded outbound.

-Inbound fits into marketing strategies by providing the services to generate awareness, traffic and leads.
+Inbound fits into marketing strategies and big-picture business plans by providing the services to generate awareness, traffic and leads.
 With content creation and execution that’s specifically targeted to ideal consumers, brands can build trust and credibility, while attracting more qualified prospects.
 In turn, many of those leads turn into sales.